 They must not:

-For example – misleading representations about employment and business activities.
-A second-hand truck dealer falsely told buyers they could get employment from certain places if they bought the dealer’s trucks.
+Example: A second-hand truck dealer falsely told buyers they could get employment from certain places if they bought the dealer’s trucks.
 The truck dealer was found guilty of misleading the buyers and fined.

+It is against the law to offer rebates, gifts, prizes or other free items if you’re not going to provide them.
 The rebate, gift, prize or other free item must be provided within the specified time or, if no time was specified, within a reasonable time.

 A business must not engage in conduct likely to mislead the public about the:

-of any goods or services.
+- quantity of any goods or services.

-Generally, unconscionable conduct is a statement or action so unreasonable it defies good conscience.
+Unconscionable conduct is a statement or action so unreasonable it defies good conscience.

 A business must not act unconscionably when: